Kruithne/KrameWork/GUIDELINES.md

 + No trailing whitespace.
 No blank lines at the end of files.

++ Keywords, such as `null`, should be in lower-case.

 +  PHP source files should use the `<?php` opening and  `?>` closing tags.
 Closing tags are required.

 + All added functions and variables should include correctly formatted and details phpDoc.
 For details on documentation syntax and formatting, see http://phpdoc.org/docs/latest/index.html.